noahpy/yap/README.md

 - ffmpeg

 ### Setup
-Clone this repository, then run:
+Clone this repository and enter it, then run:
 ```
 echo "source $(pwd)/yap.sh" >> ~/.bashrc
 ```